justtrackio/gosoline/docs/fixtures/readme.md

 ## Further Information
 * Existing fixtures will be updated instead of created.
+* When purge is enabled only the destination of the fixtures will be purged, not everything.
+That means for example while loading MySQL Fixtures with purge only the tables will be purged not the whole database.
 * If you want to use the `MysqlOrmFixtureWriterFactory` make sure that your fixture struct embeds `db_repo.Model`
 * For example usage of all `FixtureWriterFactory` see the `/examples/gosoline-fixture-loading` directory